Last Updated on October 15, 2022

-#2: a Slightly Expensive price tag
+2. A Slightly Expensive price tag

 The Outbreaker will set you back a whopping $299 but your luggage is definitely worth much more which makes it worth the investment.

-Who is the Tortuga Outbreaker best suited for?
+Who is the Tortuga Outbreaker Backpack for?

 In general, the Tortuga Outbreaker is great for anyone traveling for longer periods and carries more than the normal traveler, for instance, lots of tech or clothes.